sarahpazik/software-design-vu/docs/assignment3.md

 * Added the chat room feature (Added ChatClient class) so that you can communicate with other players (use command "chat")
 * Implemented time limit feature to make the game slightly more complex
 * Added obstacles to the game using the Obstacle class to make the game more complex
+* Implemented persistence to allow a user to save their progress

 Maximum number of words for this section: 1000